 Read the relevant textbook chapters BEFORE class: Effective study methods # 2

-Most educators like to assign a certain textbook chapter to read before each class.
+Most educators like to assign a textbook chapter to read before each class.
 Yeah, I know.
 Like ANYONE does that.
 But you could be the one nerd who realizes just what an advantage this undemanding preparation gives you.

-Reading the relevant section or chapter in a textbook before class primes your brain for learning, alerting you to what information is to come, and contributing enormously towards your understanding.
+Reading (even skimming) the relevant section or chapter in a textbook before class primes your brain for learning, alerting you to what information is to come, and contributing enormously towards your understanding.
 And since you're going to have to read the textbook at some point anyway, reading before class requires no net addition of work.

 So, why wouldn’t you do it?